-1. Uses with drive-through facilities - New uses with drive-through facilities (e.g. fast food, banks, car wash) are prohibited.
+Uses with drive-through facilities - New uses with drive-through facilities (e.g. fast food, banks, car wash), are prohibited.
 Existing drive-through uses and facilities may be continued consistent with Section 4.189.
-In the MS sub-district, a change in use is prohibited for new drive-through uses.
+In the MS sub-district, a change in use is permitted for a new drive-through use, consistent with the other standards of Section 4.189.